Igalia/phpreport/docs/user/reports.rst

 The results are shown in the grid in the central area of the screen; rows represent tasks and columns represent the different data stored in them.
+You can export the data contained in the grid to a CSV file for processing with spreadsheet software, for example, using the **Download as CSV** button at the bottom of the grid.
-Finally, in the bottom of the grid there are two buttons named **Standard view** and **Extended view**.
+Finally, at the bottom of the box containing the grid there are two buttons named **Standard view** and **Extended view**.
 The first one hides some columns to show a more compact grid (it's the default option), while the second one shows all the columns.